coderefinery/2020-10-20-online/right_column.md

   git, provide some initial advice on obvious error messages, and be able to call us for advanced help when it's needed.

-- **How does the waitlist work?**  Anyone can register, but you go to the waitlist until we can be sure we have enough helpers.
+- **How does the waiting list work?**  Anyone can register, but you go to the waiting list until we can be sure we have enough helpers.
 We'll continually approve people as we get space.
 We know this may be more unpredictable for you, but the way to make sure you get in is join a team with a helper (or find us more helpers in